Introduction

 A note on API tokens

-You should never commit your API token in your VCS provider.
+You should never commit your API token into version control.
 Please use sensible strategies like env

 variables or similar to provide API tokens and site IDs to your framework at build time.